-The biggest selling single of their career and the second song released from 1999’s Enema Of The State, ‘All The Small Things’ was written by the band with the intention of creating something ‘catchy and basic’ to gain radio airplay.
+Featuring the propulsive punk bass playing of Mark Hoppus, ‘All The Small Things’ became Blink-182’s biggest selling single of their career, reaching number one on Billboard’s Modern Rock chart and peaking at number two in the UK charts.
+The second song released from 1999’s Enema Of The State, ‘All The Small Things’ was written by the band with the intention of creating something ‘catchy and basic’ to gain radio airplay.

-All The Small Things definitely ticked both of these boxes, bringing the band into the consciousness of mainstream pop market and reaching the Top 20 in 12 countries.
+The song definitely ticked both of these boxes, bringing the band into the consciousness of the mainstream pop market and reaching the Top 20 in twelve countries.
 The video also got the band plenty of press; it featured the band parodying various manufactured pop acts like ‘N Sync, Backstreet Boys, Britney Spears and Christina Aguilera.

 Bassist Mark Hoppus keeps things simple throughout.
 Very simple.
-This is pop-punk 101; straight 8th root notes around a 3-chord sequence.
+This is pop-punk 101; straight 8th-notes following the root movement of a three-chord sequence.
 The song’s basic chord progression and the ‘na-na-na’ vocals towards the end of the track are intended as a nod towards (singer/guitarist) Tom DeLonge’s favourite bands, The Ramones.